 Often, the fear of going out is enough to hold back the need to urinate or defecate.
 If they do not pass feces or urine when their bodies demand it, they are predisposed to multiple diseases and chronic malnutrition due to inadequate functioning of the digestive system and consequent immune deficiency.
 According to the Government of India's Public Health Report 2013, in the state of Andhra Pradesh, 33.5% of women are below the ideal weight recommended by the WHO, as well as 63% of unmarried women between 15 and 49 years of age.
 Moreover, 56.4% of pregnant women are anemic.
 These figures are much higher than those for men of the same economic level, which are around 20%.

 Inequality in schools

 In schools all around the world, 366 million students have no sanitation facilities and 462 million lack hygiene services for handwashing.
 These deficiencies particularly affect girls.
-If they have to defecate in the open, this is enough to , but the lack of gender-separated latrines and the lack of privacy that prevents effective are also reasons for missing school.
+If they have to defecate in the open, this is enough to keep them out of school, but the lack of gender-separated latrines and the lack of privacy that prevents effective menstrual hygiene are also reasons for missing school.